Gignite/the-cure/README.md

 ?>
 ```

 And persist it to MongoDB.
+As you can see the API is fairly
+minimal and quite self explanatory.

 ``` php
 <?php